kerberos-io/factory/kubernetes/README.md

 ### Deployment

+To install the Kerberos Factory web app inside your cluster, simply execute below `kubectl` command.
+This will create the deployment for us with the necessary configurations, and exposed it on internal IP address, thanks to our `LoadBalancer` MetalLB.

+    kubectl apply -f ./kerberos-factory/deployment.yaml -n kerberos-factory

+Kerberos Factory will create Kerberos Agents on our behalf, and so create Kubernetes resource deployments.
+Therefore we'll need to enable some `ClusterRole` and `ClusterRoleBinding`, so we are able to create deployments from Kerberos Factory web app through the Kubernetes Golang SDK.

+    kubectl apply -f ./kerberos-factory/clusterrole.yaml -n kerberos-factory

+### (Optional) Ingress

+By default Kerberos Factory deployment will use and create a `LoadBalancer` through MetalLB.
+This means that Kerberos Factory will be granted an internal IP from which you can navigate to and consume the Kerberos Factory UI.
+However if you wish to use the `Ingress` functionality by assigning a readable DNS name, you'll need to modify a few things.

-Before installing Kerberos Factory, open the `./kerberos-factory/deployment.yaml` configuration file.
-At the of the bottom file you will find two endpoints, similar to the Ingres file below.
+First make sure to install either Traefik or Ingress-nginx, following sections below.
+Once you have chosen an `Ingress`, open the `./kerberos-factory/ingress.yaml` configuration file.
+At the of the bottom file you will find an endpoint, similar to the `Ingress` file below.
 Update the hostname to your own preferred domain, and add these to your DNS server or `/etc/hosts` file (pointing to the same IP as the Traefik/Ingress-nginx EXTERNAL-IP).

         spec:
           rules: